hashicorp/terraform-aws-vault/README.md

    sample code.

 1. If you need to access Vault from the public Internet, deploy the [vault-elb module](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules/vault-elb) in a public subnet and have all requests to Vault go through the ELB.
-See the [vault-cluster-public example](https://github.com/hashicorp/terraform-aws-vault/tree/master/examples/vault-cluster-public) for working sample code.
+See the [main.tf in the root folder of this repo example](https://github.com/hashicorp/terraform-aws-vault/blob/master/main.tf) for working sample code.

 1. Head over to the [How do you use the Vault cluster?](https://github.com/hashicorp/terraform-aws-vault/tree/master/modules/vault-cluster#how-do-you-use-the-vault-cluster) guide to learn how to initialize, unseal, and use Vault.